katsukixyz/cs3803-final/docs/03-Module 2: Navigating the GitHub Platform/git-repository-structure.md

 A Git repository encompasses several components that work together to track the history of your project.
 Understanding this structure is crucial for mastering Git operations:

-- **.git directory**: At the heart of your project is the `.git` directory.
-This hidden folder contains all the necessary metadata and objects that Git uses to track changes.
+- **.git directory**: The `.git` is a hidden directory that contains all the necessary metadata and objects that Git uses to track changes.
 It includes configuration files, branches, hooks, and objects like blobs (files), trees (directories), and commits.

 - **Working Directory**: This is your current workspace.
-It's a checkout of one version of the project.
-Here, you can view and modify files.
+It's a checkout of one version of the project and represents the state of all the files in the checked out version.
+You can view and modify files here.

 - **Staging Area (Index)**: The staging area is where you prepare changes before committing them to your project history.
 It acts as a buffer between the working directory and the commit history.